Lefschetz fibrations on cotangent bundles and some plumbings: An order on a tree

-Let $T$ be a rooted tree with a root $(v_0, e_0)$.
+Let $T$ be a rooted tree with root $(v_0, e_0)$.
 Then, it is easy to check the following facts. \begin{itemize} \item For any $e \in E(T)$, one can equip a natural orientation on $e$ so that $e$ is ``going away'' from the root vertex $v_0$.
-According to the natural orientation on $e \in E(T)$, one could see edges as arrows.
-We use terms heads/tails of edges from this view point. \item For any $v \in V(T)$, there is a unique sequence of edges $e_1, \cdots, e_k$ such that the tail of $e_1$ is the root $v_0$, the head of $e_i$ is the same as the tail of $e_{i+1}$, and the head of $e_k$ is $v$. \end{itemize}
+According to the natural orientation on $e \in E(T)$, one can see an edge $e$ as an arrow.
+We use terms heads/tails of edges from this view-point. \item For any $v \in V(T)$, there is a unique sequence of edges $e_1, \dots, e_k$ connecting $v$ and the root $v_0$ such that the tail of $e_1$ is the root $v_0$, the head of $e_i$ is the same as the tail of $e_{i+1}$, and the head of $e_k$ is $v$. \end{itemize}

-From the above facts, we define a {\em distance function}. \begin{definition} For a rooted tree $T$ with a root $(v_0,e_0)$, there is a well defined function
+From the above facts, we define a {\em distance function}. \begin{definition} Let $T$ be a tree and let $(v_0,e_0)$ be the chosen root.
+Then, there is a well-defined function

-where $v$ is connected to $v_0$ by $k$ edges as descried above. \end{definition}
+where $v$ is the number of edges in the unique sequence connecting $v$ and $v_0$ as descried above. \end{definition}

-For a rooted embedded tree $T$ with a root $(v_0, e_0)$, we can turn the cyclic orders defined above to orders.
-Because, in order to turn a cyclic order to an order, it is enough to fix the first/last element, the followings define the orders on $E_v(T)$ for all $v \in V(T)$ and on the set of boundary vertices.
+Let $T$ be a tree, and let $(v_0,e_0)$ be the root of $T$.
+We would like to make $E_v(T)$ (resp.\ the set of boundary vertices) an ordered set, not just a cyclically ordered set.
+We note that it is enough to set the first or the last element of each of sets.
+Thus, the following will give an order on each sets: \begin{itemize} \item If $v$ is the root vertex $v_0$, then we set the root edge $e_0$ as the {\em first} edge of $E_{v_0}(T)$. \item If $v$ is not a root vertex $v_0$, then there is a unique edge $e \in E_v(T)$ such that the head of $e$ is $v$.
+We set the unique $e$ as the {\em last} edge of $E_v(T)$. \item The {\em first} element of the set of the boundary vertices is the boundary vertex that is connected to the root edges only using the {\em first edges}.
+More precisely, a boundary vertex $v$ is the first boundary vertex if there exists a finite sequence of edges $\{e_0, e_1, \dots, e_k\}$ such that $e_0$ is the root edge, $e_{i+1}$ is the first edge of $E_v(T)$ where $v$ is the head of $e_i$ for all $i = 0, \dots, k-1$, and the head of $e_k$ is the boundary vertex $v$. \end{itemize}

-\begin{itemize} \item If $v$ is the root vertex $v_0$, then the {\em first} edge of $E_{v=v_0}(T)$ is the root edge $e_0$. \item If $v$ is not a root vertex $v_0$, then the {\em last} edge of $E_v(T)$ is the unique edge $e \in E_v(T)$ such that the head of $e$ is $v$. \item The {\em first} element of the set of the boundary vertices satisfies that there is a finite sequence of edges $\{e_0, e_1, \cdots, e_k\}$ such that $e_0$ is the root edge, $e_{i+1}$ is the first edge of $E_v(T)$ where $v$ is the head of $e_i$. \end{itemize} We note that the root vertex $v_0$ can be a boundary vertex.
-For that case, the rooted vertex $v_0$ is the last element of the set of boundary vertices.
+Now, we define the {\em height} function.
+The height function and the distance function (Definition \ref{def distance}) will be used in Definition \ref{def order of vertices} in order to define an order on $V(T)$.